jazzband/wagtailmenus/CONTRIBUTING.md

 4. Now create `manage.py` by copying the example provided:
    `cp manage.py.example manage.py`
 5. To load some test data into the database, run the following:
-   `django manage.py loaddata wagtailmenus/tests/fixtures/test.json`
+   `python manage.py loaddata wagtailmenus/tests/fixtures/test.json`
 6. Now run the following and follow the prompts to set up a new superuser:
-   `django manage.py createsuperuser`
+   `python manage.py createsuperuser`
 7. Now run the project using the standard Django command:
-   `django manage.py runserver`
+   `python manage.py runserver`

 Your local copies of `settings/development.py` and `manage.py` should be ignored by git when you push any changes, as will anything you add to the